shaunstone0/timekeeper/readme.md

   To run both React and Node.js Together

+  > `npm install concurrently`

 - Nodemon

   to Run the Node.js API in Development

+  > `npm install nodemon`

+---

 ### Front End / React Development

 ---

+- Create-React-App

+  Boiler Template for React Project

+  > `npx create-react-app`

+- Redux

+  Reducer for React Project

+  > `npm redux`

+  > `npm redux-thunk`

+- Axios

+  For HTTP Requests

+  > `npm install axios`

+- Moment

+  For Dealing with Time and Dates

+  > `npm isntall moment`

+- UUID

+  Generate Random ID's with a quick method

+  > `npm install uuid`

+---

+### License

+---

+This project is under a MIT License.

+---

+Feel free to fork or pull this project, and review my code.
+I am open to any constructive opinions!
+I am new to authentication- and this is my first full stack application.
+Let me know what you think!